 The HOA manager handles the day-to-day operations of the community including accounting and bookkeeping, maintenance, collections, and budgeting.
 With essential but time-consuming tasks taken care of, the board can have more time to focus on urgent and more important community matters.

 What Are HOA Fees?

-In exchange for joining a community, homeowners are required to pay HOA fees each month.
-HOA or condo association fees are used to pay for the upkeep and maintenance of shared common areas.
-It is also used to pay for common utilities such as garbage disposal, water and sewage, and electricity.
+In exchange for joining a community, homeowners must pay HOA fees each month.
+The association uses these fees to pay for the upkeep and maintenance of shared common areas.
+It also uses the money to pay for common utilities such as garbage disposal, water and sewage, and electricity.
 The fees also cover other expenses such as insurance, HOA management fees, and reserve contributions.

 How Much Are HOA Fees?

 HOA fees will vary for different associations.
 On average it is about $200-300 per month, but this value can increase depending on several factors.
 For example, a community with plenty of amenities will have higher upkeep costs, which will then result in higher fees.

 The amount can also be higher if communities have large-scale projects in the pipeline or if the association is trying to replenish its reserve funds.
 The Board prepares an annual budget to determine how much to collect in association fees.

 What Happens If You Don’t Pay HOA fees?